 Employers determined to have knowingly hire or continuing to employ violations shall be required to cease the unlawful activity and may be fined.
 The agent or auditor will divide the number of knowing hire and continuing to employ violations by the number of employees for which a Form I-9 should have been prepared to obtain a violation percentage.
 This percentage provides a base fine amount depending on whether this is a First Tier (1st time violator), Second Tier (2nd time violator), or Third Tier (3rd or subsequent time violator) case.
 The standard fine amount listed in the table relates to each knowing hire and continuing to employ violation.
 The range of the three tiers of penalty amounts are as follows:

-Since the passage of IRCA in 1986, federal civil monetary penalties have been increased on two occasions in 1999 and 2008 pursuant to the Federal Civil Penalties Inflation Act of 1990, as amended by the Debt Collection Improvement Act of 1996.
+Since the passage of IRCA in 1986, federal civil monetary penalties have been increased pursuant to the Federal Civil Penalties Inflation Act of 1990, as amended by the Debt Collection Improvement Act of 1996.
 These adjustments are designed to account for inflation in the calculation of civil monetary penalties and are determined by a non-discretionary, statutory formula.
-(See 73 FR 10130 (February 26, 2008)
+(See 73 FR 10130 (February 26, 2008

 Penalties for Substantive and Uncorrected Technical Violations